fsharp/fslang-design/RFCs/FS-1032-fsharp-in-dotnet-sdk.md

 * net47

 __TargetFrameworks__
-The dotnetsdk allows a project to produce multiple targets use the target frameworks tag
+The .NET SDK allows a project to produce multiple targets use the target frameworks tag

 ````
 <Project Sdk="Microsoft.NET.Sdk">